Click to return to the first page

 An impressive article/interview is published as chapter 43 of Kevin Brownlow’s The Parade’s Gone By...
 (Berkeley: University of California Press, 1968).

 Rudi Blesh’s Keaton (New York: Macmillan, May 1966) and Buster Keaton’s autobiography (as told to Charles Samuels), My Wonderful World of Slapstick (Garden City, N.Y.: Doubleday & Company, January 1960) are both worth reading, and both give a good impression of who Buster was and what he was and why.
 Blesh’s book has a major problem, though.
-His publisher rejected the book unless he cut it down to about a third its size.
+His publisher rejected the book unless he cut it down to about a half or a third its size.
 He refused, and thus ensued arguments and fights.
-At long last, he surrendered, and it is blatantly evident that Blesh did not abridge his work; instead, he amputated the final two-thirds!
-He published only the beginning of Buster’s story.
-The remainder of his life, 1929 through 1965, he summarized in a mere few pages.
-Now, Blesh tape recorded his conversations with Buster.
+At long last, he surrendered.
+Unfortunately, Blesh had never had any interest in what happened after silent movies were shut down at the end of the 1920’s.
+Just before going to press, he hastily scribbled some brief chapters about Buster’s life from 1933 through 1966, and he got lots wrong.
+Now, Blesh tape recorded his conversations with Buster and Buster’s fam and friends.
 Those tapes have vanished.
 His original typescript?
 Vanished without a trace.
 If you can find those materials, you will be showered with praise from the whole world.

 The best book on Keaton’s work is Jim Kline’s The Complete Films of Buster Keaton (New York: Citadel Press, 1993).
 David Macleod’s The Sound of Buster Keaton (London: Buster Books, 1995), which deals only with the post-independence work, is also highly recommended.
 Daniel Moews’s Keaton: The Silent Features Close Up contains an invaluable final section entitled “Bibliographical and Filmographical Comments.”
 Alan Schneider wrote a self-deprecatingly hilarious and touching description of his work with Keaton in an essay called “On Directing Film.”
 Keaton, dismayed by what he thought was an insane script, was not his usual joking and laughing self on the set, but taciturn and subdued, giving Schneider the wrong impression that the somber attitude he adopted for Film was a carry-over from real life.
 This essay is included in Samuel Beckett’s Film: Complete Scenario / Illustrations / Production Shots (New York: Grove Press / Evergreen, 1969), and was later republished, with a few modifications, as “The Sam and Buster Show, 1964–1965,” a chapter in Schneider’s unfinished autobiography Entrances: An American Director’s Journey (New York: Viking Penguin, 1986).
 (Among the people who despise Schneider’s essay and find it dishonest: Eleanor Keaton, Oliver Scott, Jim Karen who worked both with Schneider and Keaton, and every Buster fan I’ve ever met.
 So I’m completely alone in my judgment on this one, but I can’t find anything dishonest about it and I think it’s a wonderful source.)